learn-co-curriculum/dsc-git-branches/README.md

 `master` because that is where you want the commits to end up.

-When performing `git merge -m "merge in feature add rainbow-background"` you

-Now the branches have been merged.
-If you type `git log`, you'll see the commits from the `add-rainbow-background` branch on your master branch.

-## Explain Merging Remote Branches with `git fetch` and `git pull`

-Your local branches can attach to remote branches that live on the internet, generally on GitHub, that your team members might contribute to and you can download locally.
-Whenever you want to update your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch -a`.

-When we `fetch` with `git`, we are asking to copy all changes on the remote to our local `git` repository, but not actually integrate any.
-If there are changes to any branches such as master, you'll see new commits were found.
-The branch `origin/master` is the version of `master` on GitHub.
-Even if `git` fetched a new commit from `origin/master`, it did not merge it into the local master.

-After you fetch, you have access to the remote code but you still have to merge it.
-How do you merge a change fetched from `origin/master` into your current master?
-From within your local master branch, type `git merge origin/master`, referring to the branch's full path, `remote/branch`, or `origin/master`.

-The commits fetched via `git fetch` will be merged from the `origin/master` branch into our local `master` branch.
-Type `git log` to reveal that the new changes.
-These changes will be integrated into your local copy of `master` as well.

-When you fetch, `git` may also output: `* [new branch]`.
-Similarly, `git` fetched a new branch and if you want to check it out or merge it you can, using `git checkout` or `git merge`.

-When checking out a remote branch fetched, `git` will create a local branch to track that remote and switch to that branch.
-You can now do work, push it back up to GitHub, and another developer can fetch those changes down, too.

-`git fetch` is a pretty low-level `git` command that doesn't get used that much because it always requires two steps.
-First `git fetch` and then `git merge` to actually integrate those changes into your working branch.
-Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.

-If you want to both fetch and merge, which is what you want to do most of the time, just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.
-When you `git pull` the following things will
-occur:

-1. You will `git fetch` all remote changes, including those on the current branch, existing branches, and new branches.
-2. Any changes that are on a remote branch which is being tracked by your local branch, that is to say, if you are on `master` and there is a change to `origin/master`, those changes will be automatically merged. add a message and complete the commit in one action.
+When performing `git merge -m "merge in feature add rainbow-background"` you add a message and complete the commit in one action.

 Now the branches have been merged.
 If you type `git log --graph`, you'll see